Lushai Expedition (1869)

-The Lushai Expedition of 1869 was an abortive punitive expedition against Sukpilal and Kanai Singh.
-It was arranged by the deputy commissioner of Cachar, John Edgar and led by Colonel Nuthall.
+The Lushai Expedition of 1869 was an abortive punitive expedition against Lushai chief called Suakpuilala and a Manipur prince Kanai Singh, based in the Lushai Hills (present day Mizoram) in the Indo-Burman Ranges.
+The expedition was arranged by John Edgar, the deputy commissioner of Cachar, and led by Colonel Nuthall.
 Factors such as weather, unpreparedness and diplomatic overtures led to the retreat and failure of the expedition.

 Background

-Kanai Singh, a prince of Manipur had taken refuge among the tribes of the Cachar border and made an attempt to seize the throne of Manipur.
-Local authorities had suspected that Sukpilal had been aiding Kanai Singh in this endeavour.
+Kanai Singh, a prince of Manipur had taken refuge among the tribes at the Cachar border and made an attempt to seize the throne of Manipur.
+Local authorities had suspected that Suakpuilala had been aiding Kanai Singh in this endeavour.
 In 1869 a series of raids were committed by Lushai tribes on Cachar and Sylhet.
-Sukpilal was assumed by the British to be complicit in the raids.
-This was suspected due to Sukpilal wishing to divert forces from Manipur to aid Kanai Singh.
+Suakpuilala was assumed by the British to be complicit in the raids.
+This was suspected due to Suakpuilala wishing to divert forces from Manipur to aid Kanai Singh.

 An increase in raids had also alerted British authorities.
 In November 1868, reports of Lushai attacks on Naga villages were made.
 In December, the magistrate of Sylhet reported that Lushais raided a village near Adampore.
-Sukpilal also raided a settlement under a chief named Rungbhoom in Hill Tipperah.
+Suakpuilala also raided a settlement under a chief named Rungbhoom in Hill Tipperah.
 As a result, Rungbhoom fled to Sylhet.

-British suspicions were confirmed when Kanai Singh and Sukpilal jointly raided the tea estates of Monierkhal at Cachar in January 1869.
-Kanai Singh looted the money while Sukpilal's war party took several captives.
-The raid was followed by a raid on the tea estate of Nowarbund on 10 January 1869 by Lalroom, brother-in-law of Vonpilal.
-Closely afterwards, Deuti, the son of Vonolel, would raid Moniekhal on 14 January.
+British suspicions were confirmed when Kanai Singh and Suakpuilala jointly raided the tea estates of Monierkhal at Cachar in January 1869.
+Kanai Singh looted the money while Suakpuilala's war party took several captives.
+The raid was followed by a raid on the tea estate of Nowarbund on 10 January 1869 by Lalruma, brother-in-law of Vanpuilala.
+Closely afterwards, Doṭhiauva, the son of Vanhnuailiana, would raid Monierkhal on 14 January.
 A police guard and stockade were destroyed before the tea estate was looted.
 The British authorities reconsidered their stance on the policy of conciliation with Lushai chiefs and decided on an alternative policy.
-The British also implicated Vonpilal in responsibility for the events.
+The British also implicated Vanpuilala in responsibility for the events.